-We can consider silk, alpaca wool, and other animal fibers sourced without endangering the life and welfare of the animals, ethically sourced as well: Cruelty-Free International and the Leaping Bunny issue certificates to products ethically made with animal products.
+We can consider silk, alpaca wool, and other animal fibers sourced without endangering the life and welfare of the animals ethically sourced as well.
+Cruelty-Free International and the Leaping Bunny issue certificates for products ethically made with animal products.

 Ethical brands also seek energy and resource efficiency during manufacture.
 Clothing production consumes a lot of water and electricity, and ethical brands seek ways to minimize consumption without reducing quality.

-Ethical resource management uses less water, electricity, and cuts back on pre-consumer waste.
+Ethical resource management uses less water and electricity and cuts back on pre-consumer waste.
 Some brands use recycled materials to reduce pressure on virgin materials and use green energy to power their factories.
 For example, they produce the best bamboo lyocell fabrics in a closed-loop system to recapture and reuse 99% of materials and chemicals used in production.